 Migration Guide

-This guide covers migrating from the original Atheon Codex SDK (atheon_codex) to the new atheon-codex SDK (v1.0.0+).
+This guide covers migrating from the legacy 0.x SDKs (atheon_codex) to the new unified v1.0 architecture.

 What Changed

-The new SDK represents a fundamental shift in how Atheon integrates with your application.
+The v1.0 release represents a fundamental shift in how Atheon integrates with your application, moving from a blocking, synchronous model to a high-performance background queue.

 |---|---|---|